Avitus: Death

-Avitus' Gallic supporters may still have recognised him as emperor, despite his deposition.
+Avitus's Gallic supporters may still have recognised him as emperor, despite his deposition.
 Sidonius Apollinaris tells of a failed coup d'état in Gaul organised by one Marcellus and probably aimed at bringing Avitus back to the throne.
-The contemporary historian Hydatius, who lived in Spain, considered the year 457 the third of Avitus' reign; Avitus' own intentions are not known, nor are the manner and date of his death, of which there are several versions.
+The contemporary historian Hydatius, who lived in Spain, considered the year 457 the third of Avitus's reign; Avitus's own intentions are not known, nor are the manner and date of his death, of which there are several versions.
 In some, he was told that the Roman Senate had condemned him to death, and so he tried to flee to Gaul, officially travelling there to bring donations to the basilica of Saint Julian in Avernia, his homeland; according to Gregory of Tours, he died during this journey.
 Other sources have him strangled or starved to death, by order of his successor.
 Avitus died in 457, or late in 456, very soon after his deposition, and was buried at Brioude, next to Saint Julian's tomb.